 Order Birth, Death, Marriage, and Divorce Records

 The Division for Vital Records and Health Statistics registers, preserves, and issues certified copies of vital records.
-Birth, death, marriage, and divorce certificates are on file for all events that occur in Michigan dating back to 1867.
+Birth, death, marriage, and divorce certificates are on file for events that occurred in and were registered in Michigan dating back to 1867.
 Affidavits of parentage are on file dating back to June 1, 1997.

 -

-Birth Certified Copies (Seniors request for Own Record)
+Birth Certified Copies (Senior Request for Own Record)

-If you are age 65 or older and applying for your own record, you are eligible for a record at a reduced fee of $14.00 for one certified copy.
+If you are age 65 or older and applying for your own birth record, you are eligible for a reduced fee of $14.00 for one certified copy.

 Birth Authenticated/Exemplified